tmh-rc/php-advanced/mvc-framwork/validation.md

 ### Step 3

-Display error in create and edit form
+Show error messages in the create and edit forms.

 ```diff
     // views/movies/create.php